 Students are responsible for verifying the accuracy of their grades, degree audit, and transcript at the conclusion of every semester.
-Once the course has ended, faculty cannot accept additional or revised coursework to improve a student's grade.
+Once the course has ended, faculty cannot accept additional or revised coursework to improve a student's grade; nor can they re-grade work that was previously submitted.
 Further, once an instructor has entered final course grades, those grades become final and cannot be changed.